What Makes People Believe in Conspiracy Theories?

 The nature of search algorithms is such that once you click on something related to a conspiracy theory, you’re more likely to see something else related to a conspiracy theory.
 All of us are susceptible to confirmation bias—the tendency to reinforce pre-existing beliefs when we look for information.
 With the amount of information available online that's tailored to our interests and preferences, we’re now living in an era of “confirmation bias on steroids.”

 Are flat-earthers any different from people who believe in other conspiracies?

-But research has shown that belief in one conspiracy theory predicts belief in others.8 The general psychological make-up of those that believe in conspiracies therefore appears to be shared across different conspiracy theories.
+But research has shown that belief in one conspiracy theory predicts belief in others.8 The general psychological make-up of those who believe in conspiracies therefore appears to be shared across different conspiracy theories.

 Why shouldn’t we mock people who believe the earth is flat?
 What is a better way to deal with people who believe in conspiracies?

-To read more about flat earthers and other conspiracy theorists, see my other blogposts:
+To read more about flat earthers and other conspiracy theorists, see my other blog posts below.

 1. Marchlewska M, Cichocka A, Kossowska M. Addicted to answers: Need for cognitive closure and the endorsement of conspiracy beliefs.
 European Journal of Social Psychology 2018; 48:109-117.

 2. Lantian A, Muller D, Nurra C, et al. "I know things they don't know!"
 The role of need for uniqueness in belief in conspiracy theories.
 Social Psychology 2017; 48:160-173.

 3. Douglas KM, Sutton RM, Callan MJ, et al. Someone is pulling the strings: Hypersensitive agency detection and belief in conspiracy theories.
 Thinking & Reasoning 2016; 22:57-77.